 The area has a similar number of people aged 0 to 15 and aged 16 to 64 as Shropshire, but less than England.
-There is a lesser proportion of people aged 65 plus, 22% compared to 25% for Shropshire as a whole.
+There is a lower proportion of people aged 65 plus, 23% compared to 25% for Shropshire, but greater than England.